kritag/k8s-yaml-schemas.nvim/README.md

 1. On opening a YAML file, it waits for `yamlls` to attach.
 2. It reads the buffer, extracts `apiVersion` and `kind`.
 3. It tries to match a CRD schema from `datreeio/CRDs-catalog`.
-4. If no CRD matches, it tries the core Kubernetes schema.
+4. If no CRD matches, it tries the core Kubernetes schema, or a Flux schema.
 5. It attaches the found schema to the current buffer via `yamlls`.

-No manual YAML schema linking needed.
+No manual YAML schema linking needed, and no file name matching required!

 ---